 - Movies, videos, and TV programs will not be discussed in the classroom area unless lead by the staff for discussion.
 Inappropriate movies, videos, and TV programs will not be discussed anywhere on the church grounds.
 This includes but is not limited to horror, violence, and sexual content.

-- Children who damage or deface the church facility, grounds, or equipment are liable for the cost of repair and/or replacement.
+- Children who damage or deface the school or church facility, grounds, or equipment are liable for the cost of repair and/or replacement.
 Willful damage may result in dismissal or suspension of the child.

 - Children will not possess firearms, weapons, knives, or dangerous instruments of any kind on the church grounds or in the church building.
 Any instrument used for the purpose of inflicting harm or injury, or any explosive device is considered a weapon.
 The appropriate law enforcement officials will be notified in the case of weapons violation.

 - We reserve the right to confiscate any items which are brought to the facility in violation of policies.
 Such items will be returned to the parent of the child when the child is picked up.

 - Chewing gum is not permitted.